khudgins/documentation/agent/proxy/background.rst

 * is a service you run on a node nearer to the cloud resources in question.
-* has the same service signature that agents normally talk to: agents can not tell the difference between an agent proxy and enStratus proper.
+* has the same service signature that agents normally talk to: agents can not tell the difference between an agent proxy and Enstratius proper.
 * requires network access to the cloud resources in question.
-* requires network access to enStratus, but only one ``ip:port`` firewall rule is required in each direction.
+* requires network access to Enstratius, but only one ``ip:port`` firewall rule is required in each direction.
 * can be deployed behind a load balancer for high availability and extreme load.
 * does not require any database: it is completely stateless.